 4. The Rainy Season Is from December to March

 Heavy rain in the Bolivian Andes is frequent during these months and landslides are not uncommon.
-However, this is the best time to visit the magical Uyuni Salt Flats.
-The driest months are May to September and this is the best time to visit Bolivia.
+But, this is the best time to visit the magical Uyuni Salt Flats.
+The driest months are May to September, which is the best time to visit Bolivia.

 5. Entel is Your Best Option for a SIM Card

-According to Bolivians, Entel has better coverage than the other companies.
-They are in high demand and many corner stores in the cities falsely advertise that they sell Entel SIMs.
+According to Bolivians, Entel has far superior coverage than the other companies.
+They are in high demand, and many corner stores in the cities falsely advertise that they sell Entel SIMs.
 Your best bet is to head to an official Entel store.
-Buy all the data you need when you purchase a SIM card because the cost to recharge is fairly expensive.
+Buy all the data you need when you purchase a SIM card because the cost to top up data is fairly expensive.

 6. Americans Need to Pay $160 for a Visa on Arrival

 The Bolivian government is not a fan of the U.S., so Americans have to pay $160 for a visa on arrival.
-Make sure to read the entry requirements carefully, as people do get turned away at the border for not having the necessary documents.
+Make sure to read the entry requirements carefully because people do get turned away at the border for not having the necessary documents.

 7. A Tourist Visa Is Only Valid for 30 Days